GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Copper/circuit wire changes _between_ stages are not supported.
 Instead, they are always present in all stages.

 This is not relevant to trains, as they only appear in one stage.

+### Landfill/tiles

+Landfill/lab tiles can be automatically placed in your blueprints.
+See the Staged build settings gui for more info.

+As of now, this is the only way tiles are supported.

+Additionally, the "Flexible Offshore Pump Placement" startup setting enables placing offshore pumps in places not usually allowed.
+This may be useful in designing blueprints with offshore pumps, and is enabled by default.

+### Blueprints

+Using the "Get Blueprint" button in the Stage settings gui will create a blueprint of the current stage.
+In the "Blueprints" tab, the "Make Blueprint Book" button will create a blueprint book of all staged.

+The Blueprints tab also has more options for creating blueprints, such as synchronizing grid-size settings, including the next stage's tiles in each blueprint (useful for landfill).

 ### Accidental data loss prevention